 Sustainability as an employee benefit

-Engaging employees in sustainability
+Engaging employees in the sustainability strategy

 Sustainability cannot be a one department or one policy thing, it is only ever effective and productive when we integrate it throughout the company, meaning our sustainability strategy cannot thrive if it is not at the heart of employees’ and other relevant stakeholders’ everyday work and purpose.